Jesús Rafael Soto: Incorporation of time and real movement

-The next step on Soto's works was incorporating time and real movement through the treatment of the space.
+The next step in Soto's works was incorporating time and real movement through the treatment of the space.
 The work should be an autonomous object, where "real" situations were put into play, and not a plan where a determinate vision was projected.
 At the same time that the spectator was moving in front of the work of art, to obtain from it its optical vibrational effects, time and real movement were being incorporated.
-In his Dos cuadrados en el espacio (1953), Soto began a series retaking the approaches of Malevich, specially about adopting the square as the "only valid form".
+In his Dos cuadrados en el espacio (1953), Soto began a series retaking the approaches of Malevich, especially about adopting the square as the "only valid form".

-In his Desplazamiento de un cuadro transparente (1953–54) he created a spatial effect on a plane surface that latter was developed in a tridimensional way, superimposing two or more Plexiglas sheets, transparent but painted with straight or curved drawings that changed the way they were seen as the spectator moved, inviting the participation of the public.
-This work was the response to a discovery: the ambiguity of spatial perception.
+In his Desplazamiento de un cuadro transparente (1953–54), he created a spatial effect on a plane surface that was later developed in a three-dimensional way, superimposing two or more Plexiglas sheets, transparent but painted with straight or curved drawings that changed the way they were seen as the spectator moved, inviting the participation of the public.
+Using superimposed Plexiglas surfaces, Soto developed optical effects that appeared to move as viewers changed position in front of the work.

-In 1955 Soto participated in the exhibition Le Mouvement, in the Denise René gallery, in Paris.
-Other artists being shown were Yaacov Agam, Marcel Duchamp and Victor Vasarely.
-The exhibition prompted the publication of the ‘Yellow Manifest’ about kinetic art and the visual researches involving spectators and stimulus.
-The kinetic art movement gained force in Europe and Latin-America after this exhibition.
+In 1955, Soto participated in the exhibition Le Mouvement at Galerie Denise René in Paris.
+Other artists being shown were Yaacov Agam, Marcel Duchamp, and Victor Vasarely.
+The exhibition prompted the publication of the 'Yellow Manifest' about kinetic art and the visual research involving spectators and stimulus.
+The kinetic art movement gained force in Europe and Latin America after this exhibition.

 Dematerialization of form

-As results of the optical vibratory states that Soto achieves from the superposition of plans, a new situation appears: the outbreak of the solid body, its dematerialization in our retina, phenomena that is produced for the first time in Permutación (1956).
-In Estructuras cinéticas de elementos geométricos (1955-57) and Armonía transformable (1956) is added a new element that was relegated in his research: color.
+As a result of the optical vibratory states that Soto achieves from the superposition of plans, a new situation appears: the outbreak of the solid body, its dematerialization in our retina, phenomena that are produced for the first time in Permutación (1956).
+In Estructuras cinéticas de elementos geométricos (1955-57) and Armonía transformable (1956), a new element is added that was relegated in his research: color.
 It is about the superposition of different plexiglass planes, where color frames are inscribed, introducing new vibratory elements.
 The real division of the plane that had previously undergone an unfolding is produced here.
 Its structure already suggests a true spatial dimension, as a consequence of the equivalence of its obverse and its reverse.
-The situation becomes more complex, due to the multiplication of different lines, colors and directions.
-Plexiglass, medium that had provided the possibility of conforming aleatory states, begins to be an impediment and the search for a new way of materializing vibration starts.
+The situation becomes more complex, due to the multiplication of different lines, colors, and directions.
+Plexiglass, a medium that had provided the possibility of conforming aleatory states, begins to be an impediment, and the search for a new way of materializing vibration starts.

 Brussels Mural, Jesús Soto (1958).
 Museo de Bellas Artes de Caracas.